-- We complete SLPs every 3 to 4 weeks as the pass/fail status of a student can change quickly.
+- We complete SLPs every 3 to 4 weeks as the degree of success for a student can change quickly.

 - Students will be rated on 3 Key Performance Areas – Work Completion, Demonstrated Understanding and Work Habits.

-- Students will be rated on 3 levels – ‘Above’, ‘At’ and ‘Below’.
-One or more ‘Below’ ratings in a subject means that the student is at risk of failing that subject.
+- Students will be rated on four levels - Excellent, Good, Satisfactory and Needs Attention.
+One or more 'Needs Attention' ratings means that the student is at risk of failing the subject.

 - Students will receive a PDF of their SLP via their Compass portal.

-- Parents can view a copy of the SLP via the MSC Parent Portal, as well as receiving copies in the mail (see below for further details).
+- Parents can view a copy of the SLP via the MSC Parent Portal.
+The first SLP will be mailed with a copy of the Ratings Matrix.

 - The SLP will show the % attendance rate for each subject, plus attendance at approved school activities.
-A minimum of 90% attendance is required.
+A minimum of 90% attendance is expected.

-- The SLP will also indicate if the student is at risk of failing a subject or subject/s.
+- The SLP will also indicate if the student is at risk of not being successful in a subject or subject/s.